elenipapadopulos/elenipapadopulos/README.md

 👋 Hi, I’m @elenipapadopulos!

 I have a BSc in Mathematics @ UniSalento and I'm currently studying Data Science @ UniPD.
-Machine and Deep Learning lover.
+Passionate about Machine and Deep Learning.
 Aspiring AI engineer.